Medical Emergency Exceptions to State Abortion Bans

 This case challenges Tennessee’s total abortion ban as applied to pregnant people with emergent medical conditions.

 On September 11, 2023, the Center for Reproductive Rights filed this lawsuit challenging the application of Tennessee’s criminal abortion ban to pregnant patients with emergent medical conditions.
 The case was brought on behalf of five plaintiffs: three Tennessee women denied medically necessary abortion care who faced severe and dangerous pregnancy complications, and two Tennessee physicians who have been prevented from offering their patients the medically indicated treatment during obstetrical emergencies.
+(Four additional women denied abortion care joined the case in January 2024, bringing the total number of plaintiffs to nine.)

 The lawsuit was filed simultaneously with challenges to similar laws banning abortion in Idaho and Oklahoma.